💧 How to Improve Water Quality in Your Home

 Another thing to keep in mind is that you should insulate any exposed water pipes.

 This will reduce the risk of having your water exposed to extremely high temperatures, leading to human health issues later on.

-If you are unsure how much insulation would work best for your home, it is good to speak with an insulation professional.
+If you are unsure how much insulation would work best for your home, speaking with an insulation professional is good.

 Frequently Asked Questions

 What are some common contaminants found in residential tap water?